-India - Chiefs of State and Cabinet Members of Government from Central Intelligence Agency (CIA).
+India - Leaders and Cabinet Members of Government from Central Intelligence Agency (CIA).

 The Salt March.
 On March 12, 1930, Mahatma Gandhi, then aged 61, started walking with a band of 78 handpicked volunteers.
 They walked 241 miles in 24 days to Dandi in the south, with thousands more joining them en-route.
 This Salt March of non-violent foot soldiers, a freedom movement of India, a battle of "right against might", was an event that shook the British Empire to its core.

 Bangladesh from Wikipedia.
 "Bangladesh is the world's eighth-most populous country, with over 160 million people, and among the most densely populated countries."

 End of Ramadan rush-hour in Bangladesh - no comment.
 Published on Aug 8, 2013.
 YouTube video, 1:53 min.
 "Thousands of Bangladeshis crammed ferries and trains, leaving Dhaka on Thursday to return to their home villages and celebrate Eid al-fitr, which marks the end of the Muslim holy month of Ramadan."